Lynaiss/Portfolio/README.md

 3. Then on Blogger Dashboard go to Theme.
 4. Hit the Backup/Restore button at the top right.
 Click Browse in the window that opens and find the file you downloaded.
 Upload it.
 5. The theme is now applied to your blog!
+6. On the same page click the icon under the Mobile view and select 'No. Show desktop theme on mobile devices.'
+This will force your theme to load on mobile too instead of Blogger's default one.

 --HEADER--